Oneo64/The-Mirk-of-Agmundr/Characters/Ljosbjorn.md

 	<tr> <td>Eye color</td> <td>Pale blue</td> </tr>
 </tbody></table>

-Ljósbjörn Aðalgeirsson, usually known as Ljörn, was a settler who travelled to a northern island under the command of Hallbjörn.
+Ljósbjörn Aðalgeirsson, commonly known as Ljörn, was a settler who travelled to a northern island under the command of Hallbjörn.
 He is now a farmer.
 He spends his spare time felling trees, making firewood, and hunting deer.

 ## Appearance
 Ljörn is a weathered man with long and wavy dark blond hair, paired with a short full beard.
 His pale blue eyes are downturned and hooded, making him look constantly sleep-deprived.
 He has a lean body softened by some fat, and he stands at a height of 5'9".